nhlynn/multi-knowledge-manhour-prediction/docs/MHES_User_Manual.md

 - **Excel Export** — Generates a professionally formatted `.xlsx` estimate file for download, recorded in your team's Export History.
 - **Temporary Data (Preview Stashing)** — In-progress Preview data is automatically backed up on the server and can be restored later.
 - **Administration (Admin only)** — Read-only Manage Users and Manage Teams screens for reviewing every account and team in the system.
+- **Dashboard** — Shows Knowledge Base file and embedding counts.
+For a Team Manager these are scoped to their own team; for an Admin they are aggregated across **all** teams, so the dashboard reflects the whole system (an Admin lands here after login instead of on the AI Chatbot).

 ### System Workflow